-Since we opened in December 2007 our community has grown somewhat as we have continued to provide banking services to the Corryong community and we have also started to win business at Tangambalanga, Tallangatta and the Mitta Valley as well as our own.
+Since we opened in December 2007 our community coverage and activity has grown somewhat as we continued to provide banking services to the Corryong community.
+We also started to win business at Tangambalanga, Tallangatta and the Mitta Valley as well as our own locality.
 This venture has been very important to our growth strategy and to our bottom line.
-In recognition of this expanded area we have changed the name of the company to Kiewa Mitta, Murray Community Enterprises Ltd to embrace all of our target market.
-September this year will also see a refit of the Mount Beauty Community Bank® Branch to cater for our growing needs.

-In the last 12 months we have made a profit of \$29,980 after tax and subject to final adjustments.
-This profit comes after a total of \$176,813 was returned to our community by way of sponsorships and other charitable donations, and \$84,737 was set aside for future major projects so our notional profit was \$291,530 - a wonderful result.
-We have now returned in excess of \$350,000 to our local communities not including dividends.
-We have also paid an 8c per share dividend last year.
+In the last 12 months we have made a profit of \$67,441 after tax.
+This profit comes after a total of \$96,000 was returned to our community by way of sponsorships and other charitable donations, this included \$21,000 which was set aside in trust for future major projects, so our notional profit was \$163,441, a wonderful result.
+We have now returned and committed in excess of \$450,000 to our local communities.
+This does not including dividends paid to you our loyal shareholders, last year's 8 cent per share dividend bought dividend returns to just over \$202,000.

 These sponsorships are precisely the reason we decided to launch the Community Bank® branch and the reason we sought your support for the project.
 More and more local entities have been the recipients of sponsorships and it is very pleasing to see the total distributions continue to grow.
-We have also sponsored two local students to be able to undertake university studies.
+We have also sponsored four local students to be able to undertake university studies.
 Now that we have reached this level of profitability we are now considering some larger projects that will be undertaken with the support of Local, State and Federal Government grants.

-Mount Beauty & District Community Bank® Branch is a part of an ever growing family of Community Bank® branches and we pay tribute to the foresight shown by the Bendigo Bank in developing the concept over the last 14 years.
-We have received great support from our Regional Manager Mark Brown and his team, as well as the wider Bendigo Bank network.
+Mount Beauty & District Community Bank® Branch and Corryong agency (through the franchise of Kiewa Mitta Murray Community Enterprises Limited) is a part of an ever growing family of Community Bank® branches and we pay tribute to the foresight shown by the Bendigo Bank in developing the concept over the last 15 years.
+We have received great support from our Regional Manager, Mark Brown, and his team as well as the wider Bendigo and Adelaide Bank Limited network.

-Lastly, I wish to thank all of the Board members for their efforts over the last year.
+Lastly I wish to thank all of the Board members for their efforts over the last year.
+We were much saddened by the loss of Dave Harley, one of our founding Directors, and we have named our Scholarship the David Harley Memorial Scholarship in his honour.
+We welcomed John (Mac) Paton to our Board as his replacement and a representative of the Mitta Valley.
 I would like particularly to acknowledge the vast amount of time and effort put in by our Secretary, Dorothy Morrison.
-I would also like to recognise the work of Barb Pyle and the other members of the Sponsorship and Marketing Committees.
+I would also like to recognise the work of Barb Pyle and the other members of the Sponsorship and Marketing committee.

-As Chairman I am proud to be associated with an outstanding success story and look forward to its continuation.
+As Chairman, I am proud to be associated with an outstanding success story and look forward to its continuation.
 Your support for this venture has strengthened our communities and we will be able to do even more in the future now that we have achieved a solid base to build on.